Ophiase/Board-Game-CPP/README.md

 - Game BullTricker
 - Bot
     - RandomStrategy
-        - Pick a random action.
+        - Pick a random action
     - GreedyStrategy
-        - Pick an action the maximise the next turn score.
+        - Pick an action the maximise the next turn score
     - AlphaBetaStrategy
-        - Only in zero sum 1vs1 games (checkers and bulltricker).
+        - Only in zero sum 1 vs 1 games (checkers and bulltricker)
-        - Maximise score over $n$ parties in the future.
+        - Maximise score over $n$ parties in the future
-            - Assume each player will min/max the player score.
+            - Assume each player will try to minimize/maximize the player score

 ## Architecture